aurotripathy/sushi-detector/README.md

 This project segments from the background, a variety of sushi pieces.
 It can be used for counting the flavors of sushi items.

 It uses [Detectron2](https://github.com/facebookresearch/detectron2 "Detectron2") a PyTorch-powered  object detection and segmentation framework.
 Detectron2 is designed to support research and production needs.
-As of this post, it is at version 0.1 yet it appears to be mature (presumable becasue it is a rewrite in PyaTorch).
+As of this post, it is at version 0.1 yet it appears to be mature (presumable becasue it is a rewrite in PyTorch).
 So expect a lot when it does get mature.

 This tutorial highlights the use of the training and evaluation APIs on a simple segmentation task.
 Note, Detectron2 is capable of other tasks such as panoptic segmentation, pose estimation, DensePose, etc.